HFSS Score Calculator & Recipe Reformulation

 For the user’s own ‘My ingredients’ however, these need to be marked as eligible if they are.
 For a guide to how to mark your own custom ingredients as eligible, visit this support page.

-Reformulating Recipes To Be HFSS
+Reformulating Recipes To Be Non-HFSS

 If your product is categorised as HFSS, such as the Beef and Tomato Pie example above, our NutriCalc software makes it easy to identify which specific recipe ingredients contain high saturated fats, sugars and sodium/salt.